sunflower110/catvton-flux/README.md

 - Updated the weights.
 (Still training on the VITON-HD dataset only.)
     - Reduce the fine-tuning weights size (46GB -> 23GB)
     - Weights has better performance on garment small details/text.
+- Added the huggingface ZeroGPU support.
+You can run **CATVTON-FLUX-TRY-ON** now on huggingface space [here](https://huggingface.co/spaces/xiaozaa/catvton-flux-try-on)

 (2024/11/25):
 - Released lora weights.
 Lora weights achieved FID: `6.0675811767578125` on VITON-HD dataset.
 Test configuration: scale 30, step 30.